cdapio/cdap/cdap-docs/developer-guide/source/api.rst

    * - HTTP Method
      - ``GET <base-url>/apps/HelloWorld/services/WhoService/runnables`` ``/WhoRunnable/instances``
    * - Description
-     - Retrieve the number of instances of the Twill Runnable *WhoRunnable* of the Service *WhoService*
+     - Retrieve the number of instances of the Service Worker *WhoRunnable* of the Service *WhoService*

 .. rst2pdf: PageBreak